 It’s a good idea to try and stick to the same colour palette throughout your website and blog, and try not to go too off-course if you can help it.

-(Need some assistance setting up a website that’s reflective of your brand handwriting and what you do as a business?
+(Need some assistance in setting up a website that’s reflective of your brand handwriting and what you do as a business?
 First of all, set yourself up on SiteGround as a self-hosted blog on WordPress, and then make use of their amazing customer service team.
-Afterwards, try using a fancypants website design from Bluchic for simple-to-install, effective themes – I’m in love with mine!)
+Afterward, try using a fancypants website design from Bluchic for simple-to-install, effective themes – I’m in love with mine!)

 Integrate your brand handwriting across all your promotional channels.

 Once you have your name, logo, brand handwriting and website up and running, it’s time to transport all that good stuff across to your other promotional materials.From your social media channels, to business cards, to email newsletters, to flyers you might want to put through your neighbours’ letterboxes - everything needs to be consistent and cohesive.Click To Tweet

 Otherwise, your visuals will look super disjointed and start to confuse your customers or your clients.
 After all, who can trust a business who has a photo of a handbag in their logo, but pictures of laptops all over their Facebook banner image?

 See?
 It just doesn’t make sense!
 In that case, it’s not clear what the business is selling and consumers will look elsewhere, especially if they don’t know the brand.

 The final thing to do is make sure that you use imagery across your website, blog and other online channels that ties in directly with your brand handwriting.

 For example, I just couldn’t put a really colourful cartoon-looking photo in the middle of one of these blog posts, could I?
 I mean, I could, but it’d look really out of place.
 It doesn’t go with my brand handwriting in any way, shape or form.